Why have traditional, posed family photography – when you can have unique, non-cheesy photos that really celebrate your family life.

 When my dad died in 2013 it changed me in a way I didn’t see coming.
 I spent ages looking through old photographs of our childhood.
 My dad as a younger man.
 My competitive dad.
 The husband.
 The work man.
 All the parts of his life I didn’t really know as a child.
 It helped me grieve for him.
 And these photos are not posed or pretty.
 We never went to a studio to have photos as a family in our best party clothes.
 These photos are chaos (mostly out of focus, with fingers across the lens) but they are our family – at Christmas, on holiday, playing cricket on Sunday with our cousins.
 They helped me remember him.
 They defined him and by default, me.

 These photos are the reason why I choose documentary photography over everything else.
-Yes posed photos have their place (and I always do a few posed family photos at the beginning of a session) but I know in my heart how important these photos were to me and I truly believe that’s how all families should remember their life.
+Yes posed photos have their place but I know in my heart how important these photos were to me and I truly believe that’s how all families should remember their life.

 I want photos that capture how awesome your family is.
 How chaotic life is when you have kids.
 But more than anything I want to capture all the things your kids will remember about your life when they are grown up – when they look back.
 They remember you, your beautiful life, how loved they were.